BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

 lu_response = bitcoinrpc_resp_get (btcresponse);
 lu_result = json_object_get(lu_response,"result");
 ```

+> **WARNING:** You only get a result if there wasn't an error.
+Here's another place for better error checking for production code.

 Then, you go into a loop, examining each unspent transaction, which appears as an element in your JSON result array:
 ```
 int i;